20 pointsby mmarian7 months ago1 comment

 We recently experienced a cyber incident where malicious third parties attempted to access our systems.
 As part of this, data was extracted from one of our systems.

-• bendigedig2 days ago
+• happymellon7 months ago

 I am not sure victim blaming is really an issue given this applies to the hyper-rational world of corporations.